yoctoproject/poky/documentation/migration-guides/migration-2.5.rst

 Scripts and Tools Changes
 -------------------------

-The following are changes to scripts and tools:

 -  ``yocto-bsp``, ``yocto-kernel``, and ``yocto-layer``: The ``yocto-bsp``, ``yocto-kernel``, and ``yocto-layer`` scripts previously shipped with poky but not in OpenEmbedded-Core have been